 Juli’s Research Process

-Again this year I saw many incidents termed “suicide-by-cop.”
+Again this year I saw many incidents that appear to have been “suicide-by-cop.”
 It is a national shame that this is such a reliable way to commit suicide.
-Around 75 of the individuals whose deaths are marked here had acknowledged mental health problems.
+Around 120 of the individuals whose deaths are marked here had acknowledged mental health problems.
+MI for mental illness is included in the codes for the manner of their deaths.
 Many sought treatment on the day of or the day before their deaths.
 I note an increase in incidents in which people accessing mental health care are turned away, or kept for only a brief time before being released still in crisis, and then killed by police.
-We need more crisis mental health workers available at all times and we need better systems for accessing their expertise.
+We need better mental health treatment funding and more crisis mental health workers available at all times as well as better systems for accessing their expertise.
 These professionals also risk their lives and should be paid as well as police.
 So often distressed individuals in crisis are killed in front of their families who are pleading with police for crisis intervention not execution.
-We could argue about the public relations confusion caused by the slogan “Defund The Police,” but know that this movement asks for parts of police budgets to be re-directed into psychiatric emergency services.
-This is SO needed.
+Finally, know that mandatory minimums and “three strikes you’re out” endanger law enforcers.
+I read many cases where someone determined not to go, or go back, to prison initiates a gun battle.

 me with BLM founders.jpg